CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

-# LESSON 1 : BASIC SQL
+# WEEK 16 LESSON 1 : BASIC SQL

 **What we will learn today?**